mhoffman39/Portfolio/README.md

-My personal portfolio website.
+# My personal portfolio website!

+## To test it out
 Navigate to the project's root directory

-    ```shell
     npm run develop
-    ```

-    Your site is now running at http://localhost:8000!
+The site is now running at http://localhost:8000!